 Applications (4 +1 application; two-year application) will include the completed online form, an official transcript, two recommendation letters and a typed essay sharing your academic interest, educational goals and plans for graduate study.
-Applicants for the 2-year MBA program must also include results from their GMAT.
 You can find more information on the Graduate Education page.

 The intent of the MBA is to embrace and enhance through the intentional design and delivery of both courses and experiences within the liberal arts education that are so central to Augustana’s mission.
 Students majoring in any subject area are welcome to take three pre-requisite classes on campus prior to applying for admission.
 2-year students are also welcome to take pre-requisite classes on campus or transfer in equivalent courses.

-Accounting, microeconomics and management information systems courses are required.
+Accounting, economics and management information systems courses are required.
 ECON 121, ACCT 207 or 210 and COSC/BSAD 205.
 Learn more about the curriculum.

 Augustana’s MBA coursework reflects the rigor and relevance expected of a regionally respected university.
 This program is distinctive in that students are introduced to members of the Sioux Falls business community early in the program.
 Student Fellows will work with their business Mentors to tackle real business problems in a consulting capacity.
 This experience, tied with course theory, will promote students’ career ambitions while also preparing more business leaders for Sioux Falls.

-The Academy’s mission is to foster reciprocal and sustainable relationships among corporate leaders, professors, alumni and current students.
+The Leadership Academy’s mission is to foster reciprocal and sustainable relationships among corporate leaders, professors, alumni and current students.
 The intent is to provide an invaluable link between academic theories and on-the-job realities.
 The Leadership Academy is dedicated to curricular and experiential alignment, matching Student Fellows with Community mentors.